 We seek to address immigration issues & justice for immigrants.

-The St. Francis Immigration Project works collaboratively with the Washtenaw Interfaith Coalition for Immigrant Rights (WICIR) who provides assistance to immigrants whose family members have been detained and/or deported as a result of raids by the U.S. Immigration Enforcement and Customs Agency.
+Our parish also works collaboratively with Washtenaw Interfaith Coalition for Immigrant Rights (WICIR) who provides assistance to immigrants whose family members have been detained and/or deported as a result of raids by the U.S. Immigration Enforcement and Customs Agency.
 The assistance includes legal assistance, counseling, housing assistance, and help in locating the family members who have been detained or deported.

 The vast majority of these undocumented immigrants/individuals are here solely to work hard in order to support their families.
 Now, globalization, which promotes the free movement of capital and corporations across borders, but not labor, has contributed to the forces driving migration.
 There are some “work visa” programs, but, the programs do not begin to satisfy U.S. employers’ demand for unskilled, low-wage labor.